Lesson Flow

 Why this module matters

 Most downstream failures in connectome analysis are not model failures first; they are data-quality and preprocessing failures.
+A synapse table with unfiltered false positives inflates connectivity estimates.
+A neuron table that includes tiny orphan fragments skews degree distributions.
+A graph built without handling volume-boundary neurons misrepresents the network.
+Every preprocessing decision — what to filter, what threshold to set, what to include or exclude — directly shapes the biological conclusions that follow.
 This module teaches how to clean data without erasing signal, and how to document each transformation so conclusions remain defensible.

 Concept set